 SCFA have multiple health benefits.

 They help make the large intestine more acidic.
 This makes the intestine less attractive for bad inflammatory bacteria to reside there.
 It also actively inhibits the growth of pathogenic bacteria.

 SCFA provide energy for the cells in your gut.

 They promote the movement of your gut, the intestinal motility.

-SCFA decrease visceral hypersensitivity, which is good news for people with Irritable Bowel Disease (IBS)!
+SCFA decrease visceral hypersensitivity, which is good news for people with Irritable Bowel Syndrome (IBS)!

 They reduce inflammatory markers.

 That’s the general function of the SCFA, pretty impressive right?
 But every type of SFCA has a specific health benefit.
 Today we focus on butyrate and the foods that help produce it.
 Find out how to get butyrate from food, because you don’t want to miss out on the health benefits!

 What is Butyrate?

 As mentioned above, butyrate is a SFCA that is produced by the fermentation of fiber through the microbes in your gut.

 The specific bacteria that produce butyrate are Gram-positive Anaerobic bacteria.
 You don’t have to remember that, just FYI!
 If you want to recognize the bacteria in, let’s say, a stool sample or a probiotic, look for Faecalibacterium Prausnitzii or Roseburia.
 These are the biggest groups of butyrate-producing bacteria in the gut, among many others.